 The FASB issued ASU 2016-02: Leases (Topic 842), in February 2016.
 This ASU requires the recognition of lease assets and liabilities in the financial statements as a "right-to-use" asset and a lease liability.
 This ASU is effective for periods beginning after December 15, 2021.
-Early implementation is permitted; however, the Foundation elected not to early implement and does not expect the impact to its financial statements to be significant upon implementation.
+Early implementation is permitted; however, the Foundation elected not to early implement and is evaluating the impact to its financial statements.

 In September 2020, the FASB issued ASU 2020-07: Not-for-Profit Entities (Topic 958): Presentation and Disclosures by Not-for-Profit Entities for Contributed Nonfinancial Assets.
-Nonprofit organizations shall present contributed nonfinancial assets as separate line item in the statement of activities, apart from contributions of cash and other financial assets.
-This guidance shall be applied retrospectively for fiscal years ending after June 15, 2021, and early adoption is permitted.
-Management is evaluating the impact of this standard to the financial statements and has not early adopted.
+This ASU requires non-profit entities to present contributed nonfinancial assets as a separate line item in the statement of activities, apart from contributions of cash and other financial assets, and to disclose contributed nonfinancial assets.
+This ASU is effective for non-profit organizations for fiscal years beginning after June 15, 2021 and must be applied retrospectively.
+Early implementation is permitted; however, management is evaluating the impact of this standard to the financial statements and has not early adopted.

-12. Subsequent Event
+12. Subsequent Events